 They have a triangular shaped head that has many sharp, backward curved teeth, with a mark on top with a dark brown “spear-head” outlined in a buff yellow.
 Under the eyes are distinctive triangular markings, known as the sub-ocular mark.

-Like all pythons, the scales of the African rock python are small and smooth to the touch, and those around the lips are fitted with heat-sensitive pits, which the snake uses to detect their warm-blooded prey, even in total darkness.
+Like all pythons, the scales of the African rock python are small and smooth to the touch, and those around the lips are fitted with heat-sensitive pits, similar to those of venomous it vipers.
+Which the snake uses to detect their warm-blooded prey, even in total darkness.

 Unlike other more ‘advanced’ snake species which have only one lung Pythons possess two functioning lungs.
 They also have small but visible pelvic ‘spurs’, these are believed to be the vestiges of hind limbs.